 You’ve been tasked with finding a new app developer for an upcoming project.
 Throughout the process, you’ve heard the term “mobile analytics” on several occasions.
-You’re familiar with website analytics, but mobile analytics are outside your comfort zone.
+You’re familiar with website analytics and mobile web analytics, but mobile app analytics are outside your comfort zone.
 So what are mobile app analytics all about?
 How do they differ from website analytics?
 What type of info is gathered, and do you really need that data?
 These are all common questions that might arise during the development process, and it’s important that you get answers.
 After all, analytics play a vital role when it comes to your mobile app’s success…or lack thereof.

-What are Mobile Analytics?
+What are Mobile App Analytics?

 This data can span many areas, including:

-- Whether the user is a first-time or returning user
+- Whether the user is a first-time or returning user;

-- How frequently the user is launching the app
+- How frequently the user is launching the app;

-- How long a person uses the app per session
+- How long a person uses the app per session;

-- Which areas of the app are utilized during a particular session
+- Which areas of the app are utilized during a particular session;

-- How much time people spend on a given page or area of the app
+- How much time people spend on a given page or area of the app;

-- What errors occur while the app is in use
+- What errors occur while the app is in use;

-- What page(s) a person visited prior to uninstalling the app
+- What page(s) a person visited prior to uninstalling the app;

-- What device and operating system each user is running
+- What device and operating system each user is running;

-- The loading time for the app and specific pages within the app
+- The loading time for the app and specific pages within the app;

-- How long it takes data to travel from the server to the app
+- How long it takes data to travel from the server to the app.

 The specific type of application can also impact the nature of your analytics.
 For example, if you have an e-commerce app, you’ll have additional analytics surrounding abandoned shopping carts, product view/sale figures and data on the queries users enter into the e-shop’s search bar.

 In fact, your developer can usually configure your app so it generates analytics on any data point of particular interest.
 Once the desired data points are identified, your development team will write a mini app of sorts, designed to collect and send that data to a repository.
 That repository is what “feeds” an analytics panel, where you can view and analyze the data.